Preparing for your appointmentBy Mayo Clinic staff

 - How could treatment help me?

-- What types of treatments are likely to be effective for me?
+- What types of treatments may be effective for me?

 - Are there medications that can help?